alanjones2/ajbooks/README.md

 This book introduces the plot functions that are part of Python Pandas.

 You can download it from this repo.
-It comes as a PDF or an epub and is bundled with all of the code in the book and the data files that are used.
+It comes as a **PDF** for printing or displaying on a large screen or an **EPUB** for your tablet, phone or ereader.
+All of the code in the book and the data files that are used are also available here.